krakend/krakend-documentation/features/response-manipulation.md

 ### Blacklist example
 We will use the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) fake API so you can see live the output of the backend.

-We want to setup a KrakenD endpoint that returns the **posts for a specific user**, but we've seen that the [backend response]((https://jsonplaceholder.typicode.com/posts/1)) contains too much data since our use case do not need the `body` and `userId` fields and we want a lighter and faster response.
+We want to set up a KrakenD endpoint that returns the **posts for a specific user**, but we've seen that the [backend response]((https://jsonplaceholder.typicode.com/posts/1)) contains too much data since our use case do not need the `body` and `userId` fields and we want a lighter and faster response.

 The KrakenD endpoint to accept URLs like`/posts/1` is defined as follows: